-Students must achieve a grade of "B-" (80%) or higher in every course listed under core requirements and in the Capstone course PAD 6149.
+Students must achieve a grade of "B-" (80%) or higher in all Research Administration concentration courses.

 Students must maintain a program of study and graduate status GPA of 3.0 or higher and can only graduate with a graduate status GPA of 3.0 or higher.